nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic_oow.md

 Refresh the page and notice the hostname changes.
 It reflects the managed server's name which responds to the request.
 You should see the load balancing between the two managed servers.

+You could move to the next module of the tutorial - [Scaling WebLogic Cluster](scale.weblogic_oow.md).